yasirkula/UnityNativeGallery/.github/README.md

 `NativeGallery.VideoProperties NativeGallery.GetVideoProperties( string videoPath )`: returns a *VideoProperties* instance that holds the width, height, duration (in milliseconds) and rotation information of a video file.
 To play a video in correct orientation, you should rotate it by *rotation* degrees clockwise.
 For a 90-degree or 270-degree rotated video, values of *width* and *height* should be swapped to get the display size of the video.

+`NativeGallery.MediaType NativeGallery.GetMediaTypeOfFile( string path )`: returns the media type of the file at the specified path: *Image*, *Video*, *Audio* or neither of these (if media type can't be determined)

 `Texture2D NativeGallery.LoadImageAtPath( string imagePath, int maxSize = -1, bool markTextureNonReadable = true, bool generateMipmaps = true, bool linearColorSpace = false )`: creates a Texture2D from the specified image file in correct orientation and returns it.
 Returns *null*, if something goes wrong.
 - **maxSize** determines the maximum size of the returned Texture2D in pixels.
 Larger textures will be down-scaled.
 If untouched, its value will be set to *SystemInfo.maxTextureSize*.
 It is recommended to set a proper maxSize for better performance
 - **markTextureNonReadable** marks the generated texture as non-readable for better memory usage.
 If you plan to modify the texture later (e.g. *GetPixels*/*SetPixels*), set its value to *false*